How to Request a Recommendation on LinkedIn

 Not every recommendation serves the same purpose.
 Are you looking for a new job?
 Trying to attract new clients?
 Attempting to make a drastic career shift?

 Next, zero in on the person you want to write a recommendation.
-Keep in mind that the best person to write a recommendation isn't always the one you're closest with, or the one with the most impressive title.
+Keep in mind the best person to write a recommendation isn't always the one you're closest with or the one with the most impressive title.

-Here are some guidelines that can help you find the perfect person to recommend you.
+Here are some guidelines to help you find the perfect person to recommend you.
 Choose someone that:

-- you have worked with for six months or more
+- You've worked with for six months or more

-3) Identify two to three topics you'd like the person to focus on.
+3. Identify three topics you'd like the person to focus on

 Generic recommendations like the below aren't all that effective: